Wednesday, 3 July 2024

 Today hopefully I would get my first ever sight of the rare alba (white) form of this beautiful orchid.

 And not just orchids but a wealth of other flora lurked amongst the waving stems of grass.
-Drifts of hazy blue meadow cranesbill, white oxe eye daisies with egg yolk coloured centres, yellow hawkbit and ragwort, clover both white and red.
+Drifts of hazy blue meadow cranesbill, white oxe eye daisies with egg yolk coloured centres, yellow hawkbit and ragwort, clover both white and red were here in abundance.
 No one else was likely to venture here unless they knew.
 Cars passed alarmingly fast and close by me as I stood at the margin of this delight.

 I was pleased that no one would come here to destroy this habitat.But here is the sad part - it is only in forgotten pockets like this or nature reserves with habitat carefully and artificially maintained that much of our natural flora can now thrive.
 Many roadside verges are still mown unnecessarily, turning the natural into sterile anonymity.

-But where to park the car to access the grassland in what was a hostile and intimidating location for anyone on foot?
-There was nowhere apparent but circumventing the roundabout in my car for a second time I found a small lane adjacent to the orchid area where I could park the car, somewhat precariously on a bare patch of earth away from passing vehicles.
+But where to park the car to access the grassland in what was after all a hostile and intimidating location for anyone on foot?
+There was nowhere apparent but circumventing the roundabout in my car for a second time I found a small lane adjacent to the orchid area where I could leave the car, somewhat precariously, on a bare patch of earth away from passing vehicles.

 Logic told me they must be on the larger area of grassland on the other side of the road.At least that is what I hoped

-I waited until it was safe to cross the road as a huge truck passed within feet of me.
+I waited until it was safe to cross the road as a huge truck passed at speed within feet of me.

 Wading into the high grass I marvelled at the profusion of Pyramid Orchids and their magenta pink heads but although a magnificent sight I was unable to appreciate them fully until I found the true prize -the white examples that I had been told about.